-The order hold type functionality, described in Section 7.8, "Order Hold Processing", is also available to work orders.
+The order hold type functionality, described in "Order Hold Processing" on page 125, is also available to work orders.
 The only difference is that a work order cannot be in a draft status, therefore the hold can only be created automatically on work order creation, on resolution of another hold type, or through a modification type.

-9.5 Service Work Order Types
+Service Work Order Types